nafna-f/project00/README.md

 ## Description:
 A blog-posting and sharing website.
 Facebook but cooler.
 ## Install Guide [w.i.p]
-You're going to want to install Flask, it's the only package you'll need. $pip install flask.
+You're going to want to install Flask in a virtual environment, it's the only package you'll need. $pip install flask.
 ## Launch Codes: [w.i.p]
 Run \_\_init\_\_.py. $python3 \_\_init\_\_.py